thoughtbot/dns/book/chapters/record-types/srv.md

 **Weight** is similar, but works differently.
 Just like priority, it's a number between 0 and 65535.
 Instead of a server getting used before another, the load will spread out according to the weight value.
 Weight only applies when there are two or more SRV records with the same priority.

-Imagine we have two containers of different sizes for collecting water.
+Imagine we have two containers of different sizes for collecting water, a bucket and a cup.
 They're both perfectly fine containers that we can use at the same time (same priority) but `bucket` is twice the size of `cup`.
 When we fill them both to capacity, we'll put two drops of water in `bucket` for every drop we put in `cup`.
 So the **weight** for `bucket` will be `2` and `cup` will be `1`.
 This is how weights in SRV records work, except instead of drops of water, it's connections to the server.
 (Water is not great for servers.)

 Ok, _now_ we can set up our SRV record: